Frequently asked questions

 After the first month, you’ll have one monthly withdrawal.
 For the first month though, if your withdrawal date and your anniversary date differ, we’ll withdraw two payments from your account in the first month.
 If they’re the same, we’ll withdraw just one payment in the first month.
 You’ll get a payment schedule of your withdrawal dates and amounts.
 It’s your responsibility to ensure your account has enough money to cover each withdrawal.
-Also, if your banking or credit card information changes, please report this to an Autopac agent immediately to avoid dishonoured payments.
+Also, if your banking information changes, please report this to an Autopac agent immediately to avoid dishonoured payments.

 You can also change your withdrawal date during your policy term.
 But, if you change your date, you may have two withdrawals within the first month after the change.
 Withdrawal dates cannot be more than 30 days apart.
 Ask an Autopac agent for details before you make this change.

 Please remember, if you cancel a policy on the same day as one of your withdrawals, the full withdrawal will still occur.
 Cancelling your policy at least one day before your withdrawal date ensures any future withdrawals are either cancelled or adjusted.
 And remember, you may still owe money on the financing agreement after cancelling your policy.

 Please note: If you are using 12 pre-authorized payments to pay for an account item, your payment is already set up to be automatically withdrawn and you are not eligible to make an online credit card payment for that item.

 - How can I make changes to my Autopac policy?

 To make changes or additions to your existing Autopac policy (ie. increasing your third-party liability coverage, changing to lay-up coverage, changing from all-purpose to pleasure coverage) please visit an Autopac agent or a Manitoba Public Insurance location.